JoseyMedley/unaestheticminecraft.com/README.md

 2. Run `npm i` to install npm packages and BDS
 3. Use `tsc` to compile the typescript and use `bedrock_server.exe ..` in the `bedrock_server` directory.
 If on Linux, use `wine bedrock_server.exe ..` instead.

+## Configure Discord Bridge

+The Discord bridge requires having a Discord bot with read/write permissions in the channel you want to use for the bridge and in the player log channel if you intend to use it.
+If you haven't already you can set up a Discord bot here https://discordapp.com/developers/applications/.
+If you have not started the server yet then the bridge can be configured in Bridge.ts.
+If the server has already been started the settings can be changed in bedrock_server/config/Bridge/config.json.
+You will need the token for the bot and the channel ID of the bridge channel and of the player log channel if you want it enabled.
+The bridge needs a newer version of Node.js than BDSX, so make sure it is updated to the latest LTS version.

 ## File Structure

 ```sh